 As coordinator, Wolfley assists in all aspects of fundraising for WVU’s Department of Intercollegiate Athletics and serves as the department’s lead in development of the alumni database and special events.
 Wolfley played an integral role as the co-host of the West Virginia Broadcasting Association’s award-winning radio show, Kegler’s Game Day, throughout the 2012 football season.

-Wolfley is responsible for the player development of the football student- athletes, including working with the student services staff with at-risk players, helping to facilitate community service projects, administering the WVU Varsity Club and educating the players on agents.
+Wolfley first returned to his alma mater in 2008 as the coordinator of player relations, where he was responsible for the player development of the football student- athletes, including working with the student services staff with at-risk players, helping to facilitate community service projects, administering the WVU Varsity Club and educating the players on agents.

 Wolfley was a four-year letterwinner on the offensive line for the Mountaineers from 1987-90.
 He helped lead WVU to one of the greatest three-year periods in the school’s history, including an undefeated regular season in 1988 and an appearance in the National Championship game.